 Journal of Student Research is an electronic, academic, multidisciplinary, and peer-reviewed journal.
-It is available to anyone who browses the JofSR website on the internet.
 Article submissions of all disciplines and subdisciplines are welcomed.

 Journal of Undergraduate International Studies at the University of Wisconsin-Madison

 Journal of Undergraduate International Studies receives and reviews submissions throughout the year.
-The journal seeks to publish the best undergraduate work across the country related to international themes and topics including, but not limited to: international conflict and resolution, environmental issues, economics, development and trade, global security and international health.
+The journal seeks to publish the best undergraduate work across the country related to international themes and topics.

 Journal for Undergraduate Research Opportunities at University of Georgia

-The Journal for Undergraduate Research Opportunities is an undergraduate research journal dedicated to promoting research as a part of the undergraduate experience by providing undergraduates an opportunity to publish their work.
+The Journal for Undergraduate Research Opportunities is an undergraduate research journal dedicated to promoting research by providing undergraduates an opportunity to publish their work.
 The staff of the journal is primarily composed of undergraduates, and all work published is the product of undergraduate research.

 Pittsburgh Undergraduate Review

 The Pittsburgh Undergraduate Review accepts original scholarship in all disciplines from undergraduates around the country.
-"At least two referees with expertise in fields related to the topic of each prospective article are chosen from a pool of faculty members at the University of Pittsburgh and surrounding institutions.
-These referees evaluate the paper with regard to originality and clarity, as well as quality of reasoning and research."
+Papers are evaluated with regard to originality and clarity, as well as quality of reasoning and research.

 The Drawing Center — Open Sessions

-Established in 1977, The Drawing Center offers emerging artists the opportunity to include their work in a curated Artist Registry that is consulted by a wide variety of arts professionals from across the globe: curators, gallerists, collectors, and educators, among others.
-Artists accepted into the Viewing Program are also invited to meet one-on-one with the Viewing Program Curator to review and discuss a recent selection of their work.
+The Drawing Center offers emerging artists the opportunity to include their work in a curated artist registry.
+This registry is consulted by a wide variety of arts professionals from across the globe.
+Artists accepted into the viewing program are invited to meet with the curator to review and discuss a recent selection of their work.
 This informal conversation provides artists with a valuable opportunity to engage in a critical discussion of their practice.

 The Dualist is a national undergraduate philosophy journal published by Stanford University undergraduates.
-Its purpose is to offer students from all universities an opportunity to participate in a normally inaccessible part of academic life -- the production and publication of papers for general philosophical readership.
-Established in 1993, The Dualist has since become the most renowned and prestigious undergraduate philosophy journal in the U.S., featuring thoughtful articles authored by undergraduates around the world.
-Each year, The Dualist publishes quality undergraduate papers in philosophy.
+Its purpose is to offer students an opportunity to participate in a normally inaccessible part of academic life — the production and publication of papers for general philosophical readership.
+Established in 1993, The Dualist has since become the most renowned and prestigious undergraduate philosophy journal in the U.S. Each year, The Dualist publishes quality undergraduate papers in philosophy.
 We accept submissions every January and print the journal during the late summer.

 Film Matters is an exciting new film magazine, celebrating the work of undergraduate film scholars.
 Published quarterly, by students and for students, each issue will contain feature articles, as well as a healthy review section.
-In addition, with an undergraduate audience in mind, Film Matters will include occasional service-oriented pieces, such as: profiles of film studies departments, articles that engage the undergraduate film studies community and prepare students for graduate study in this field, and resources and opportunities that undergraduate scholars can pursue.
+In addition, Film Matters will include occasional service-oriented pieces, including resources and opportunities that undergraduate scholars can pursue.
 In an effort to give undergraduate scholars real-world, applied learning experiences, all Film Matters feature submissions will undergo a peer review process.